These lemon and herb baked tilapia filets are delicious and nutritious, and they're easy on the budget.

 Tilapia is a mild white fish.
-The average tilapia fillet weighs about 4 ounces, with only around 109 calories and 22 grams of protein.
+The average tilapia fillet weighs about 4 ounces, and it has only around 109 calories and 22 grams of protein.
 It's an excellent choice for the weight-conscious, and it's low in mercury.

 The butter, lemon, and herbs flavor the fish beautifully, and it makes a fabulous meal with hot cooked rice or a baked potato.
-I love Brussels sprouts or broccoli with fish, but any steamed vegetable or salad would make a good side dish.
+Brussels sprouts or broccoli are fabulous with fish, but any steamed vegetable or salad would make a good side dish.
 You'll find some cooking tips and substitution ideas below the recipe.

 - 1 small lemon

 - 1 1/2 pounds tilapia fillets (4 tilapia fillets)

 Heat the oven to 400 F (200 C/Gas 6).
 Butter a shallow 2-quart to 3-quart baking dish or a rimmed baking sheet.

 Slice the green onions, keeping the white and light green separate from the dark green tops.